Glory loves 70s TV entertainment and many of these actresses starred in some of the 70s most popular shows and movies.

 Starting in 1969, Meriwether replaced Barbara Bain on the series Mission Impossible, completing eight episodes.
 We might remember Meriwether best for her role as Betty Jones on the series Barnaby Jones ,which ran from 1973 to 1980.

-Pettet's last film appearance was in 1990.
-She has since retired from the entertainment business.
+Pettet's last film appearance was in 1995 film Terror in Paradise.
+She has since retired from the entertainment business and spends much of her time working for animal charities.

 Lovely, sultry-voiced Suzanne Pleshette began acting on the stage in 1957.
 By the 1960s, she started to get work in films and eventually television, too.